testpress/streams-docs/docs/transcoding-service/transcode-a-video.md

 }
 ```

+### Get notified on status change
+ We offer webhook integration to keep you informed about the status and progress of your transcoding jobs in real-time.
+With webhook integration, you can receive notifications as soon as your job status changes, making it easier to track and manage your video transcoding tasks.

+To register a webhook for your organization, Please check webhook [documentation](../server-api/webhooks.md).

 ### Get Transcoding Job detail

 To retrieve the details of a transcoding job, make a GET request to the following API endpoint: